-Costs of Sales and Gross Margin - Our Component Products Segment's cost of sales and gross margin as a percentage of sales for the second quarter of 2021 were comparable to the same period in 2020.
-Cost of sales as a percentage of net sales for the first six months of 2021 was higher than the same period in 2020.
-As a result, gross margin as a percentage of sales decreased over the same period.
-The decrease in gross margin percentage in the first six months of 2021 is primarily due to higher production costs including increased labor and shipping costs which more than offset the favorable impact of increased coverage of fixed costs from higher production and sales volumes.
+Costs of Sales and Gross Margin - Our Component Products Segment's cost of sales as a percentage of net sales for the third quarter and for the first nine months of 2021 was lower than the same periods in 2020.
+As a result, gross margin as a percentage of net sales increased over the same periods.
+The increase in gross margin percentage in the third quarter and for the first nine months of 2021 is primarily due to the increase in the security products gross margin percentage related to increased coverage of fixed costs from higher production, partially offset by higher production costs including increased raw materials costs across a variety of commodities and component inputs, higher shipping costs, and increased labor costs primarily due to higher overtime costs and increased headcount.

-Operating Income - As a percentage of net sales, our Component Products Segment's operating income for the second quarter and first six months of 2021 increased compared to the same periods of 2020 due to increased coverage of selling, general and administrative expenses on higher sales, partially offset by the factors impacting cost of sales and gross margin discussed above.
+Operating Income - As a percentage of net sales, our Component Products Segment's operating income for the third quarter and first nine months of 2021 increased compared to the same periods of 2020 due to increased coverage of selling, general and administrative expenses on higher sales and the factors impacting cost of sales and gross margin discussed above.

 Outlook - Beginning in the second half of 2020, our Component Products Segment's sales began to recover from the historically low levels it experienced during the second quarter of 2020, with sales steadily improving for the remainder of last year.
-Throughout the first half of 2021, our Component Products Segment has experienced strong demand, particularly for marine components.
-During the second quarter of 2021, its security products reporting unit began to see improved demand from distributors and the office furniture market that had been slower to recover.
-In the first half of 2021, our Component Products Segment's manufacturing facilities operated at elevated production rates in-line with improved demand, although labor markets are tight in each of the regions in which it operates and, as a result, our Component Products Segment is facing challenges maintaining staffing levels aligned with current and forecasted demand, particularly at its marine components reporting unit.
+Throughout the first nine months of 2021, our Component Products Segment experienced strong demand, particularly for marine components.
+During the second and third quarters of 2021, its security products reporting unit has seen improved demand from distributors and the office furniture market that had been slower to recover.
+In the first nine months of 2021, our Component Products

+Segment's manufacturing facilities operated at elevated production rates in line with improved demand, although labor markets are tight in each of the regions in which it operates and, as a result, our Component Products Segment has experienced and continues to have challenges maintaining staffing levels aligned with current and forecasted demand, particularly at its marine components reporting unit.

 Based on current market conditions, our Component Products Segment expects demand levels to remain strong for the remainder of 2021 and it expects to report increased sales and operating income in 2021 compared to 2020.
-Our Component Products Segment's supply chains remain intact, although the current global and domestic supply chain disruptions have resulted in challenges in sourcing certain raw materials due to increased lead times along with availability shortages and transportation and logistics delays.

-Thus far our Component Products Segment's operations team has been able to manage through these disruptions with minimal impact on its operations.
-In addition, our Component Products Segment is experiencing increased production costs including higher labor and shipping costs and increasing costs on many of the raw materials it uses.
-In response, our Component Products Segment began implementing price increases in the second quarter of 2021; however, the extent to which the price increases will mitigate the rising costs is uncertain and it expects increasing production costs will continue to challenge gross margins for the remainder of the year.
+Our Component Products Segment's supply chains remain intact, although the current global and domestic supply chain disruptions continue to present challenges in sourcing certain raw materials due to increased lead times, availability shortages and transportation and logistics delays.
+Thus far our Component Products Segment has been able to manage through these disruptions with minimal impact on its operations.
+In addition, our Component Products Segment is experiencing increased production costs including higher labor, shipping, and increasing costs of many of the raw materials it uses.
+In response, our Component Products Segment implemented price increases and surcharges in the second and third quarters of 2021; however, the extent to which the price increases and surcharges will mitigate the rising costs is uncertain and it expects increasing production costs will negatively impact gross margins in the fourth quarter as higher cost inventories are sold.
 Our Component Products Segment's operations teams meet frequently to ensure they are taking appropriate actions to maintain a safe working environment for all its employees, minimize material or supply related operational disruptions, manage inventory levels and improve operating margins.